karan51ngh/RedditRefresh/README.md

 ```

 ## Acknowledgments
-This script was inspired by [Adrian Tombu's Twitter cleaning script](https://github.com/adriantombu/twitter-cleaning).
-Although for me, it was enough running it locally, so there is no Github Actions cron.
+This script is a form of [JosemyDuarte's reddit-cleaner](https://github.com/JosemyDuarte/reddit-cleaner).